 DSLR vs. mirrorless: Durability

 If you regularly venture off the beaten path, it's worth looking at a model that adds an extra level of protection.
-Entry-level cameras of either type, such as the Nikon D3500, often come with plastic bodies that are strong enough for casual use but may not hold up well if they get tossed around, say, for extended backcountry trips.
+Entry-level cameras of either type often come with plastic bodies that are strong enough for casual use but may not hold up well if they get tossed around, say, for extended backcountry trips.

 The next step up in durability is an alloy body that can better withstand bumps and scrapes.
 The Sony a6100, for instance, has a magnesium-alloy body.
 The Canon EOS 90D has an aluminum-alloy body.